I may get paid commission for purchases made after clicking a link in this post.

-This should tell you something… I’ve been with MailChimp for much less time than I’ve been with ConvertKit, yet I know my way around ConverKit so much better!
+This should tell you something… I’ve been with MailChimp for much longer than I’ve been with ConvertKit, yet I know my way around ConvertKit so much better!

 But mostly I don’t need to watch videos or read tutorials to find out how to do something… because it’s really easy!
 And if I can’t figure it out, the support’s amazing (more about that later).

 MailChimp on the other hand is so UN-INTUITIVE!

 Maybe it’s just me, but I find that, outside of sending a simple email, everything is way more complicated than it needs to be.
 Or you need to use a hyper complicated workaround involving a third-party plugin, whereas on ConvertKit I could do the same thing in 2 seconds via a simple rule or automation.

 Please tell me I am not the only one who finds MailChimp HARD WORK?!

 While ease of use is my number 1 reason to choose ConverKit over MailChimp, this one comes a very close second.
 Quite simply ConvertKit is designed with bloggers in mind.